Mechanical design & machine design

 Details

-GRBL: A popular open-source firmware for controlling CNC machines with Arduino.
+The firmware we used for controlling is GRBL.
+GRBL is a popular open-source firmware for controlling CNC machines with Arduino.
 It interprets G-code commands and controls the stepper motors accordingly.

-3. Software Testing
+3. Writing Testing

 After the connection between the machine and computer is set, the next step is doing a text writing test.